teambit/docs/docs/overview.md

 In Bit, each component is created by specifying all the files that build it.
 Bit analyzes each component to identify all of its dependencies.
 Each component is associated with compiling and testing utiltiies for building and validating each component.
 Any Bit component that is uploaded to the bit.dev cloud is also being rendered and includes examples that visualize the components with multiple variations.

-Bit components sharing accelarate teams' work to build applications with hundreds and thousands of components.
+Bit components sharing accelerate teams' work to build applications with hundreds and thousands of components.

 ## What Does Bit Do?

 ### Isolated Component Environment

 *Detach the component from the rest of the project.*

 By analyzing the component structure, each component is becoming a stand-alone entity that can be shared and used across multiple projects.
 Bit provides tools for **building**, **testing**, **linting**, **linking** and **rendering** each component in its own canned environments, so it is clear what the component is built upon.

 ### Component Teamwork

 *Share components between different projects.*

 A team can work together on a component’s shared code even when projects are located in separate Version Control repositories.
 Versions and changes are managed per each component, and changes from one component can bubble to the components that depend on it.
 **Isolating** each component from the rest of the project makes the introduction of a component in a new project a lightning-fast process.

 ### Component Discovery

 *Find the right components for the project.*

 Generic search tools (read: Google) can help in locating components only to a certain level.
 Finding the right component for the project usually requires drilling into the components behind what a search engine can provide.